floooh/floooh.github.io/_posts/2017-07-29-sokol-gfx-tour.md

 title: A Tour of sokol_gfx.h
 ---

+*Update:* please also read [this update](http://floooh.github.io/2017/08/06/sokol-api-update.html) on what has changed since this post was written!

 I have started a new project to move the low-level platform-abstraction parts of Oryol into their own dependency-free, header-only C libraries called [Sokol](https://github.com/floooh/sokol).